Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Toeplitz matrix calculation with Fast-Fourier Transform

 The steps are as follows~\cite{privacy_amplification_steps}: \begin{itemize} \item The Toeplitz matrix is reformed into a circulant matrix by merging its first row and column together.
 Since the former has dimensions $\tilde{n} \times r$, where $\tilde{n}$ is the privacy amplification block length and $r$ is the length of the final key, the length of the definition of the latter becomes $\tilde{n} + r - 1$. \item The decoded sequence to be compressed is extended, as $r - 1$ zeros are padded to its end.
 The length of the new sequence $\mathbf{S}_\text{ext}$ is now equal to the length of the circulant matrix definition. \item To efficiently calculate the key, an optimized multiplication is carried out as

-where $\mathfrak{F}$ represents the fast Fourier transform and $\mathfrak{F}^{-1}$ stands for the inverse fast Fourier transform.
-Because of the convolution theorem, the $*$ operator signifies the Hadamard product and therefore element-wise multiplication can be performed. \item As the key format is required to be in bits, the result of the inverse fast Fourier transform is taken modulo $2$. \item The key $\mathbf{K}$ is constituted by the first $r$ bits of the resulting bit string of length $\tilde{n} + r - 1$. \end{itemize}
+where $\mathfrak{F}$ represents the FFT and $\mathfrak{F}^{-1}$ stands for the inverse FFT.
+Because of the convolution theorem, the $*$ operator signifies the Hadamard product and therefore element-wise multiplication can be performed. \item As the key format is required to be in bits, the result of the inverse FFT is taken modulo $2$. \item The key $\mathbf{K}$ is constituted by the first $r$ bits of the resulting bit string of length $\tilde{n} + r - 1$. \end{itemize}